preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Fixed a problem that would cause the browser to hang if resized.
 - Fixed alignment of top header for nodes without children.
 - Fixed a z-index problem that would sometimes occur in SPFx.
+- Padding now works as expected on the button link (#116905).
+- Fixed a problem in the term picker for controlled documents (#117247).